DevExpress-Examples/pdf-document-api-extract-pages-from-document/Readme.md

 * [Program.cs](./CS/ExtractFirstPage/Program.cs) (VB: [Program.vb](./VB/ExtractFirstPage/Program.vb))
 <!-- default file list end -->
-# How to extract pages from a document
+# PDF Document API - Extract Pages from a Document

 This example shows how to extract pages from a document into a separate PDF document.